 - The baby has passed meconium (stool) into the amniotic fluid during labor or delivery

-MAS may occur if the baby breathes in (aspirates) this fluid into the lungs.
+MAS may occur if the baby breathes (aspirates) this fluid into the lungs.

 In some cases, the baby passes meconium while still inside the uterus.
-This will happen when babies are "under stress" because their supply of blood and oxygen decreases.
+This can happen when babies are "under stress" due to a decrease in blood and oxygen supply.
 This is often due to problems with the placenta or the umbilical cord.